EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Introduction

 \section{Introduction}

-From GANs \cite{goodfellow2014generative} to Diffusion models \cite{rombach2022high} to autoregressive models \cite{fan2024fluid, liu2025infinitystar}, the rapid evolution of AI generative models has spurred unprecedented growth in the creative industry.
-However, the proliferation of hyper-realistic AI-Generated Images (AIGIs) has introduced severe risks of misinformation \cite{ha2024organic}.
-Consequently, AIGI detection has emerged as a critical research area.
-Researchers have proposed various methods, including capturing generator artifacts in spatial and frequency domains \cite{cnnspot, npr}, leveraging pre-trained vision encoders \cite{effort, univfd}, and exploiting diffusion reconstruction errors \cite{dire}.
+From GANs \cite{goodfellow2014generative}, Diffusion models \cite{rombach2022high} to autoregressive models \cite{fan2024fluid, liu2025infinitystar}, the rapid evolution of AI generative models has spurred unprecedented growth in the creative industry.
+However, the proliferation of hyper-realistic AI-Generated Images (AIGIs) has introduced severe risks of misinformation \cite{ha2024organic}, making AIGI detection a critical research area.
+Existing methods include capturing generator artifacts in spatial and frequency domains \cite{cnnspot, npr}, leveraging pre-trained vision encoders \cite{effort, univfd}, and exploiting diffusion reconstruction errors \cite{dire}.
 However, due to the rapid iteration of generative models, image degradations on social media \cite{li2025artificial}, and sophisticated adversarial attacks \cite{tailanian2024diffusion}, existing detectors struggle in complex and ever-changing real-world environments \cite{tariang2024synthetic}.
 The problem of detecting AI-generated images is far from being solved \cite{aide}.